 127.0.0.1 as the primary DNS server for the active network adapter:

 - Click Change adapter settings on the left.

 - Ensure that Use the following DNS server addresses is selected and enter

 - Click OK.

 Perform the following steps to connect to your Windows cell to run diagnostics:

 Download and install a Remote Desktop Protocol (RDP) client.

-Follow the steps in the Log into BOSH section of the Advanced Troubleshooting with the BOSH CLI topic to target and log in to your BOSH Director.
+Follow the steps in the Log into BOSH section of the Advanced Troubleshooting with the BOSH CLI topic to log in to your BOSH Director.
 The steps vary slightly depending on whether your PCF deployment uses internal authentication or an external user store.